Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 {{< centeredImage
         src="/assets/content/engineering/FIG_5.png"
-        alt="Figure 5"
+        alt="Diagrams of cgRNA structure"
-        caption="Fig. 5. (left) Diagram of the secondary structure of the cgRNA in its natively folded state.
-The dCas9 binding handle is misfolded, but the bonds in the blocking domain, shown in blue, are not particularly stable – this is indicative of the fact that the cgRNA can be brought out of this conformational state. (right) Diagram of the secondary structure of the cgRNA when annealed to the target mRNA - the conformation is drastically changed, and the dCas9 binding handle (at the top in this figure) has folded correctly." >}}
+        caption="Fig. 5. (left) Diagram of the secondary structure of the cgRNA in its natively folded state. (right) Diagram of the secondary structure of the cgRNA when annealed to the target mRNA." >}}

+On the left of the figure, the dCas9 binding handle is misfolded, but the bonds in the blocking domain, shown in blue, are not particularly stable – this is indicative of the fact that the cgRNA can be brought out of this conformational state.
+On the right of the figure, the conformation is drastically changed, and the dCas9 binding handle (at the top in this figure) has folded correctly.

 ## The plasmids